-- Containment

-- Prevention

-- Segregation

-Containment means that if an explosion should occur, it will be confined to a well-defined area, preventing it from propagating to the surrounding atmosphere.
-Flameproof or explosion-protected enclosures take advantage of this principle.

-When prevention is used, the electrical and thermal energy is limited to safe levels, both during normal operation and if a fault should occur.
-Equipment that is intrinsically safe use this principle.

-When segregation is used, the electrical parts or hot surfaces are physically separated from the explosive atmosphere.
+- Containment if an explosion should occur it will be confined to a well-defined area and prevented from propagating to the surrounding atmosphere.
+Flameproof or explosion-protected enclosures take advantage of this principle. - Prevention the electrical and thermal energy is limited to safe levels, both during normal operation and if a fault should occur.
+Equipment that is intrinsically safe and equipment with increased safety use this principle. - Segregation electrical parts or hot surfaces are physically separated from the explosive atmosphere.
 Segregation can be accomplished by various techniques, such as pressurization and encapsulation.